Michael Jordan Scored Career-High 69 Points vs. Cavs Because Fans Cheered After He Got Hurt: ‘That’s When I Went Crazy’

 The Bulls won 61 games in the regular season and defeated the New York Knicks, Philadelphia 76ers, Pistons and Los Angeles Lakers to capture their first title in franchise history.

 Jordan may be the most decorated player of all time.
 Along with his six rings and six Finals MVPs, Jordan won 10 scoring titles and five regular-season MVPs.
-The NBA great is also the all-time leader in points per game and player efficiency rating.
+The NBA great is also the all-time leader in points per game.

 Jordan averaged 31.5 points in 930 games with the Bulls.
 While he had several spectacular performances with Chicago, his 69-point game stands out the most.